About the Founder & Business

 I operate Plantaera intentionally as a small-batch lab, not an industrial facility.
 In part, this reflects the reality of running it as a one-man operation alongside my full-time career — but it's also my philosophy.
 Working in small batches allows me to give time, focus, and care to each culture, each plant, and each decision.

-The plants I choose to grow are selected for character, not trends.
+The plants I choose to grow are primarily selected for character.
 I choose them because I find them interesting.
-They may include unusual fruits not found in grocery stores, heritage and regionally adapted varieties, plants with exceptional flavor or fragrance, carnivorous plants that spark curiosity, and native species often overlooked by commercial nurseries.
+They may include unusual fruits not found in grocery stores, heritage and regionally adapted varieties, plants with exceptional flavor or fragrance, carnivorous plants that spark curiosity, native species often overlooked by commercial nurseries, as well as tropical houseplants that have become popular in recent years.

 Values & Stewardship